THE DAISY KINGDOM -- One of Oregon's Pioneering Outdoor Gear Makers

 The early Daisy Kingdom catalogs were exotic and beautiful.
 Their 75-76 Catalog was one of my personal favorites

-PAT HOFFINGER is the person associated with the arising of Portland's "The Daisy Kingdom" in the late Sixties (1969).
-That is her standing in the doorway of their main store at 217 NW Davis, in Portland, Oregon zip 97209, in about 1975.
+PAT HOFFINGER (aka Patty Reed) is the person associated with the arising of Portland's "The Daisy Kingdom" in the late Sixties (1969).
+In the picture below that's one of her employees, pattern designer Pebble H.standing in the doorway of their main store at 217 NW Davis, in Portland, Oregon zip 97209, in about 1975.

 I include this company in the History of Gear because it created and sold a line of kits that made it possible for folks young and old to construct their own ski-wear.
 In this way, Daisy Kingdom was similar to another fledgling outdoor company of 1969, Frostline Kits of Colorado!
 I also include Daisy Kingdom because its philosophy was very much compatible with the spirit of the other great pioneering gear makers like Gerry Cunningham, Dick Kelty or Jack Stephenson.